konchris/RunITC/README.md

-# RunITC
+# RunMeas
-Python scripts for collecting data from and controlling an Oxford Instruments ITC 503
+RunMeas will be (is) a collection of Python scripts for running measurements and collecting measurement data.